mattoxb/cs421-sp25-web/content/Docs/Syllabus.md

 Undergraduates are encouraged to do the extra project as well.
 It will not affect your grade, but it will give me something to say if you happen to want a letter of recommendation later.

+Note that we do not round up grades for any reason.
+With a class this size, there will always be a plenty of students who are painfully close to the next cutoff.
+(I have been the highest scorer on the wrong side of a cutoff more than once so I know how it feels.)

 ## Code of Conduct

 Our class (and life in general!) will work better if we maintain professionalism and respect for each other.
 We expect courteous and respectful communication at all times, as well as a committment to integerity and honesty in your work.

 ## Academic Integrity